biotungsten/diffusion-analysis/README.md

 The `pictures` directory contains all imagery data collected.
 Inside this directory the folders are named by the diltuion (image x contains pictures of dilution 1:x).

 ### tortenguss-diffusion
-The `pictures` dirnectory contains all imagery data collected.
-Inside this directory the folders are named by the time at which the image was taken.
-The `areas.csv` file indicates the areas inside the images containig data.
+The directiry contains all imagery data collected.
+Inside this directory the images are named by the time at which the image was taken.
+The `areas.csv` file indicates the areas inside the images containig data. (for more details on this look into the correspondding jupyter notebook)

 The `figures` directory contains all figures, generated during the analysis of the data.